fedspendingtransparency/usaspending-website/src/content/about-the-data/subaward-data-quality.md

-While federal agency personnel do not submit subaward data themselves, they are required to ensure that the award terms and conditions for any federal award include specific language requiring subaward reporting (subject to certain exceptions listed in 2 C.F.R. § 170.110(b-c)) moreover, agencies are responsible for enforcement and oversight of award terms and conditions.
+While federal agency personnel do not submit subaward data themselves, they are required to ensure that the award terms and conditions for any federal award include specific language requiring subaward reporting (subject to certain exceptions listed in [2 CFR § 170.110](https://www.ecfr.gov/current/title-2/subtitle-A/chapter-I/part-170/subpart-A/section-170.110) moreover, agencies are responsible for enforcement and oversight of award terms and conditions.
 In practice, agency internal controls and practices vary widely with regard to monitoring and ensuring compliance with subaward data reporting.